GitauHarrison/notes/search/install_elasticsearch_localhost.md

    #
    ```

-- Press Ctrl + X, then Enter on your keyboard to save the changes.
+- Press Ctrl + X, type "Y", then Enter on your keyboard to save the changes.

 If you restart the Elasticsearch service and run `curl localhost:9200` on your terminal, you will see this error: